Tammy Wynette: Early years

 Wynette attended Tremont High School in Tremont, Mississippi.
 She was considered to be "popular" by high school friends.
 In 1960, she was voted "Miss Tremont High School" by her classmates.
-Wynette also smoked cigarettes.
-She also became fascinated with the opposite sex.
-"She was into datin' and boys long before we were," recalled friend Holly Ford.
-However, mother Mildred disapproved of her daughter dating and the pair often argued about it during her teenage years.
-During this period, Wynette fell in love with fellow church attendee, Billy Cole.
-Wynette insisted on getting married to Cole and attempted to keep it from her mother by mail-ordering eight dollar rings to her high school.
+She smoked cigarettes and became fascinated with the opposite sex.
+"She was into datin' and boys long before we were", recalled friend Holly Ford.
+However, her mother Mildred disapproved of her daughter dating and the pair often argued about it during her teenage years.
+During this period, Wynette fell in love with Billy Cole, who attended the same church.
+She insisted on marrying Cole and attempted to keep it from her mother by mail-ordering eight dollar rings to her high school.
 However, Wynette's mother discovered her daughter's idea and stopped the courtship.
-Wynette temporarily moved to Birmingham, Alabama, when she was 17, where her mother and Foy Lee were living at the time.
+She temporarily moved to Birmingham, Alabama, when she was 17, where her mother and Foy Lee were living at the time.
 She soon moved back to her grandparents' farm after her mother found her difficult to control.

 At age 17, she married Euple Byrd, which caused friction with Wynette's mother.
 The couple lived temporarily at Euple's family home and then in a small apartment in Tupelo, Mississippi.
 By this point, Wynette had become pregnant with her first child and was given the opportunity to live rent-free at a home owned by her grandfather.
 Built in 1844, the home had no running water, heat, or electricity.
 Friend Linda Cayson helped Wynette nail cardboard boxes to the walls to keep the wind out during the winter months.

 In 1963, Euple obtained a job in Red Bay, Alabama, that allowed the family to move to a home with more amenities.
 To help sustain themselves financially, Wynette convinced her mother to help pay for her to attend Mrs. McGuire's School of Beauty.
-In the middle of her schooling, Euple found work in Memphis, Tennessee and the young family moved there.
+In the middle of her schooling, Euple found work in Memphis, Tennessee, and the young family moved there.
 In Memphis, she obtained a job as a barmaid and sang for customers.
 Both the bar owner and the building's in-house pianist were impressed by Wynette's talents and encouraged a move to Nashville, Tennessee.
 However, the family soon returned to Tupelo where she finished cosmetology school.
 After becoming famous, she continued renewing her cosmetology license every year for the rest of her life, in case she ever had to go back to a daily job.
 Wynette ultimately left her first marriage and moved to Birmingham, Alabama.